 With a legacy that spans six centuries, there is no finer place to play a round of golf than the country that gave the game to the world.
 Find courses like nowhere else in the world.
 Find a course you have never played before.
 Find a passion for this glorious game!
 You'll be spoiled for choice on your golf break in Scotland with over 550 fantastic courses to play, including links courses, parkland courses, 9-hole courses and everything else in between.

 If you are just beginning to take up the sport, or haven't played for a few years, you'll find everything you need to know right here.
 Whichever region of Scotland you decide to visit, you'll find a golf course to suit you.
-Look out for the Good to Go logo which shows that a club is working hard to adhere to government and public health guidance.

 A golf trip to Scotland is also the perfect opportunity to see some of the world's most prestigious tournaments being played out.
 Scotland regularly hosts The Open Championship and the Women's British Open, amongst many, many others.